Fourier-transform infrared spectroscopy: Beam splitter

 An ideal beam-splitter transmits and reflects 50% of the incident radiation.
 However, as any material has a limited range of optical transmittance, several beam-splitters may be used interchangeably to cover a wide spectral range.

+In a simple Michelson interferometer, one beam passes twice through the beamsplitter but the other passes through only once.
+To correct for this, an additional compensator plate of equal thickness is incorporated.

-For the mid-IR region the beamsplitter is usually made of KBr with a germanium-based coating that makes it semi-reflective.
-KBr absorbs strongly at wavelengths beyond 25 μm (400 cm−1) so CsI or KRS-5 are sometimes used to extend the range to about 50 μm (200 cm−1).
-ZnSe is an alternative where moisture vapor can be a problem but is limited to about 20μm (500 cm−1).
-CaF2 is the usual material for the near-IR, being both harder and less sensitive to moisture than KBr but cannot be used beyond about 8 μm (1,200 cm−1).
-In a simple Michelson interferometer one beam passes twice through the beamsplitter but the other passes through only once.
-To correct for this an additional compensator plate of equal thickness is incorporated.
-Far-IR beamsplitters are mostly based on polymer films and cover a limited wavelength range.
+For the mid-IR region, the beamsplitter is usually made of KBr with a germanium-based coating that makes it semi-reflective.
+KBr absorbs strongly at wavelengths beyond 25 μm (400 cm−1), so CsI or KRS-5 are sometimes used to extend the range to about 50 μm (200 cm−1).
+ZnSe is an alternative where moisture vapour can be a problem, but is limited to about 20 μm (500 cm−1).

+CaF2 is the usual material for the near-IR, being both harder and less sensitive to moisture than KBr, but cannot be used beyond about 8 μm (1,200 cm−1).

+Far-IR beamsplitters are mostly based on polymer films, and cover a limited wavelength range.